mozaik-association/mozaik/docs/5Marketing-emails.md

 ## General information

-This functionality allows you to create, modify and manage the emails marketing sended by your organisation.
+This functionality allows you to create, modify and manage the emails marketing sent by your organisation.

 The emails marketing provides access to general information as: